reportportal/docs/src/md/src/WorkWithReports/ATestItemUniqueID.md

 ### What is it: Test case ID

-If you are using any of the Test Management System (such as TestRail, Jira, ALM and any others), you have a unique identification of test cases in it.
+If you are using any of the Test Management System (such as TestRail, Jira, ALM, and any others), you have a unique identification of test cases in it.

-Starts from the version 5.1 you have an ability to report test cases with TestCase ID from your TMS.
+Starts from version 5.1 you can report test cases with TestCase ID from your TMS.
 That gives you an ability to link a source of the test case in TMS and its executions in ReportPortal.

 The benefit of this feature is that you will be able to see **the real history of your test cases**.